 \section{Discussion}

-In this work we introduced Neural Contact Fields (\ncf), a novel method for tracking extrinsic contact.
+\textbf{Summary.} We presented Neural Contact Fields (\ncf), a novel method for tracking extrinsic contact.
 Our model outputs the probability of external contact for a set of query points on the 3D surface of an object based on vision-based tactile sensing.
 Our method works in the latent space of spatial descriptors, which allow us to generalize within categories of objects with different shapes.
 Our experiments in simulation demonstrate the capability of \ncf in localizing and tracking complex contact interactions, such as multiple contact patches, and breaking and making of contact.
 We believe \ncf can be used in downstream robot manipulation tasks and leave its applications for future work.

-\textbf{Limitations.} The current implementation of \ncf is limited to tracking extrinsic contacts for three classes of objects that are grasped with a fixed initial relative pose and a rigid grasp (no slipping).
+\textbf{Limitations.} \ncf has been tested in simulation only and we anticipate sim2real will be nontrivial since simulation isn't perfect and acquiring ground-truth extrinsic contact labels on real data at scale will be intractable.
+To close the gap in simulation we can leverage for example, domain randomization over background and lighting of the DIGIT sensor.
+Another alternative can be fine-tuning the sim-trained \ncf on the real system with a downstream task policy in the loop.
+The current implementation of \ncf is limited to tracking extrinsic contacts for three classes of objects that are grasped with a fixed relative pose and a rigid grasp (no slipping).